Last Updated: June 2025 | Reviewed by Abbie Jacobs

 CNM Credential Maintenance through the American Midwifery Certification Board

-The AMCB has its own certification renewal requirements, which requires CNMs must complete one of the following Continuing Education options:
+The AMCB requires recertification every five years, which may include continuing education requirements, practice hours, or additional examination.
+CNMs must complete one of the following Continuing Education options:

 - Three AMCB Certificate Maintenance Modules and 20 AMCB-approved contact hours of CE during every five-year certification cycle (CNMs must also submit annual fees to the AMCB)